Offshore wind conditions

 DOWA: Dutch Offshore Wind Atlas

-TNO, KNMI and the Delft-based company Whiffle have jointly compiled a wind atlas, called Dutch Offshore Wind Atlas (DOWA).
-It contains detailed information about the wind across the North Sea, at unprecedented level.
-DOWA provides wind speed and wind direction up to an altitude of 600m, at a spatial resolution of 2.5 squared kilometres and at every hour.
-DOWA wind information is available from 2008 onwards.
-Together with the wind measurements it provides a very good basis for developing offshore wind farms.
+DOWA provides wind speed and wind direction up to an altitude of 600 m, at a spatial resolution of 2.5 km2 and on an hourly basis.
+DOWA wind information is available from 2008 until 2018.
+Together with the LiDAR measurements it provides a solid basis for developing offshore wind farms.

-TNO has specific expertise of the wind conditions which may affect wind turbines and wind farms, and the Dutch Met Office contributes its own specialist knowledge using weather models.
+TNO has specific expertise on the wind conditions and how they affect wind turbines and wind farms, and the KNMI contributes its own specialist knowledge using weather models.
 Whiffle has developed software which is able to calculate local wind information to an extremely high resolution.

 Project in the Spotlight: TKI Offshore Wind: DOWA